cicadacreativemag/ccm_website/content/landing.md

 {{< masonry >}}

-{{< cards/card-small title="SUBMISSIONS ARE CLOSED" img-src="/images/landing/starmoon-full-callforsubs-02.png" alt="A call to submissions for Issue 08.
+{{< cards/card-small title="ISSUE 08 IS LIVE" caption="Read now!" link="/issues/issue-8" img-src="/images/landing/issue08cover.webp" alt="A call to submissions for Issue 08.
 Features an illustration of a white-haired character with star eyes.">}}
-Thank you to everyone who participated in the review cycle for Issue 08: "Dial-up Dreams."
-We are hard at working preparing the issue for publication, which will be released  later this month.
-We will announce the publication via newsletter, social media, and in our RSS feed.
-We hope this issue delivers everything you hoped for and more.
-Stay creative!
+We are pleased to announce Issue 08: Dial-up Dreams has been released!
+Thank you all for your patience with this issue's release, and also for your passionate contributions.
+We are confident you'll love this issue as much as we do.
 {{< /cards/card-small >}}

 {{< cards/card-small title="RECENT BLOG POSTS">}}
 {{< blog-feed >}}
 {{< /cards/card-small >}}

-{{< cards/card-small title="HALLOWEEN PLAYLIST">}}
+{{< cards/card-small title="CCM PLAYLIST">}}
-Check out our collaborative Halloween playlist!
+Need some tunes to write to?
+Check out our collaborative playlist!
-<iframe style="border-radius:0px" src="https://open.spotify.com/embed/playlist/2V2Opt7ELGCWPxa9jQ39un?utm_source=generator" width="100%" height="430" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
+<iframe style="border-radius:0px" src="https://open.spotify.com/embed/playlist/4a8Nhz7K81x9oUc3uOQgIN?si=83e4066d77054590" width="100%" height="530" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 {{< /cards/card-small >}}

 {{< cards/card-small title="RSS FEED" caption="RSS feed" link="/index.xml">}}